uschpc/webportal-netlify-gatsby/src/navigation/user-information/reference-genomes.md

 excerpt: Reference Genomes
 ---

 Click the radio button for the genome of your choice, then click the clipboard icon to copy it.
-On Rivanna please use the right click method to paste.
+On Discovery please use the right click method to paste.